 The fact that it lacked flavor was a downer for me, but it was the same characteristic, the one that I learned later to love.

-3 Ingredients for a tofu stir fry marinade
+3 Ingredients for a tofu stir fry marinade with easily found ingredients.

-- Ground Garlic or Garlic Powder.
+- Freshly Ground Garlic or Garlic /Onion Powder.

 - Optionally, brush the grill or saucepan to prevent it from sticking.

-So here is how to cook tofu in a pan or a grill.
+So here is how to prepare tofu in a pan or a grill.
 Just cut the tofu in the desired shape, preheat the pan on high heat for one to two minutes and then cook the tofu for one minute on each side.
 You can add a teaspoon of oil to the pan if your pan isn't a non-stick one.

 These two qualities make Tofu the perfect ingredient to provide texture, volume, and protein to your foods, and it works both for savory and sweet recipes.

-Tofu: versatile and full of healthful protein.
+Tofu: versatile and full of healthy protein.

 TIP: There are many transgenic soybeans products out there, so make sure you always buy Organic Certified Tofu.